 3. PetAmi Saddle Bag Dog Backpack

-This harness uses lightweight ripstop nylon and soft mesh padding, offering a comfortable fit for medium and large dogs on long hikes.
-Multiple compartments, a built-in waste bag dispenser, and reflective stripes add everyday convenience and safety.
-Adjustable straps help keep the pack snug for active dogs carrying their own essentials.
+This harness uses lightweight ripstop nylon and soft mesh padding, making it comfortable for medium and large dogs on long hikes.
+Multiple compartments, a built-in waste bag dispenser, and reflective stripes add convenience and safety.
+Adjustable straps help keep the pack snug for dogs carrying their own essentials.

 What We Like: